"There are/were never enough engineers"

 Modern military engineering can generally be described with three main tasks:

-- combat engineering, or tactical engineer support on the battlefield,
+- Combat engineering, or tactical engineer support on the battlefield;

-- ancillary support, such as geospatial and the disposal of unexploded bombs, mines, and other warheads.
 Construction, fortification, camouflage, demolition, surveying, and mapping are the province of military engineers.
 They build bases, airfields, depots, roads, bridges, port facilities, and hospitals.
 In peacetime military engineers also carry out a wide variety of civil-works programmes.

 Military Engineering will enable or prevent manoeuvre or mobility, develop, maintain, and improve infrastructure; protect the force and provide life support.
 Military Engineering incorporates areas of expertise such as engineering, explosive ordnance disposal, environmental protection, military search and management of infrastructure, including contracted civil engineering.
-Military Engineering contributes significantly to C-IED especially in the fields of defeat the device and prepare the force.
+Military Engineering contributes significantly to C-IED - especially in the fields of defeat the device and prepare the force.

-So far so good.
-Why then back to the future?
-After two world wars in the first half of the 20th century with large formations manoeuvring across states and continents and in particular with the use of huge battle tank units as decisive elements in battle, military engineering support was adapted mainly to mobility and counter-mobility.
+After two World Wars in the first half of the 20th century, with large formations manoeuvring across states and continents and in particular with the use of huge battle tank units as decisive elements in battle, military engineering support was adapted mainly to mobility and counter-mobility.

 Evolution of engineering since Cold War...